JiayiLiuCA/Blog/src/pages/about/index.md

 I am front-end developer located in Toronto, Canada.
 I love to design and build applications with great UI/UX.

 Classical music is another of my passions.
 My most beloved composer is Johann Sebastian Bach.
-His music

 I am currently working on a personal project, a music player that runs on Windows, specificly designed for classical music.
 The project is written in [TypeScript](https://www.typescriptlang.org/) based on [Electron](https://www.electronjs.org/).
 Stay tuned for the release!